 Mr. Eroe is a Past President of the Triangle Healthcare Executives’ Forum, the Chesapeake Healthcare Forum, National Capital Healthcare Executives, the Michigan Association of Air Medical Services, Association of Air Medical Services, Kalamazoo County Alliance Against Drinking & Driving, past Chairperson of the Southwest Michigan Quality Council, past Secretary/Treasurer of the AMSA Foundation, past Vice Chair of the Association of Critical Care Transport, and has been an Instructor / Regent for the Medical Transport Leadership Institute.

-Edward has completed 45 Nordic Ski Marathons and is the Webmaster and Board Member of the Birchleggings Club, a club made up of those skiers that have done twenty or more American Birkebeiner ski races in Northern Wisconsin.
-He is also an avid bicyclist and has done 98 statute century rides and works part-time at the Freewheel Bike Shop in Roseville, Minnesota.
+Edward has completed 46 Nordic Ski Marathons and is the Webmaster and Board Member of the Birchleggings Club, a club made up of those skiers that have done twenty or more American Birkebeiner ski races in Northern Wisconsin.
+He is also an avid bicyclist and has done 101 statute century rides and works part-time at the Freewheel Bike Shop in Roseville, Minnesota.
 Edward is a past board member of the Twin Cities Bicycling Club, a past Chair of the Technology Committee, is currently leading Bike University and the Green Miles program, and has been a ride leader for over 9 years.
 He is a past board member of the National EMS Memorial Bike Ride, which puts on multiple day long distance bicycle rides in five areas of the United States to recognize those individuals lost in EMS the prior year.
 Mr. Eroe has volunteered with the Loppet Foundation in multiple roles, including development, assistance at the City of Lakes Loppet races, as a Minneapolis Parks Ski Ambassador, and with promotion of the 2020 World Cup Race which was to be held in March 2020 before being cancelled due to the COVID-19 Pandemic.